Meyac/Meyac/README.md

-# 👋 Welcome to my profile, I'm Alex!
+# Welcome to my profile, I'm Alex! 👋

-## 🧰 What I know and use:
+## What I know and use 🧰
 ### HTML, CSS, JS, Dart, Python | React, React Native, Flutter, NodeJS

 - 👨🏽‍💻 I’m currently working on a music player app.